firuzaisgandarli/holbertonschool-higher_level_programming/python-data_structures/README.md

 # Python Data Structures

 - 6-print_matrix_integer.py: Prints a matrix of integers using str.format(), with each row on a new line.
+# Python Data Structures

+- 7-add_tuple.py: Adds two tuples element-wise.
+If a tuple has fewer than 2 elements, missing values are treated as 0.
+If a tuple has more than 2 elements, only the first two are used.